On Singles' Day, green groups warn of China's surge in packaging waste

 In October, Alibaba said it was now "greener than ever" and provided incentives for customers to recycle, adding that its delivery subsidiary Cainiao would observe Nov.
 20 as a special cardboard recycling day.

-Another online retailer, JD.com <JD.O>, also announced it had cut back on adhesive tape and paper used at warehouses, besides adopting more recyclable materials.
+Another online retailer, JD.com, also announced it had cut back on adhesive tape and paper used at warehouses, besides adopting more recyclable materials.

 China is building 100 "comprehensive resource utilisation bases", creating pilot "zero-waste" cities and pushing for mandatory trash sorting rules in major hubs, such as its commercial capital of Shanghai.